OpenDosimeter/OpenDosimeter/README.md

 ## Contributing
 The OpenDosimeter is a living project and we invite people to contribute to future development!

 Want to contribute as a developer?
-Reach out to Kian Shaker (kiansd@kth.se / opendosimeter@gmail.com)
+Reach out to [Kian Shaker](https://www.kth.se/profile/kiansd?l=en) (or send an e-mail to opendosimeter@gmail.com)

 ### Submitting Issues and Suggestions